It’s a pretty awkward financial topic today guys. Feel free to read this under the guise of night.

 If there are any ways to save money?

 Sperm banking is undeniably expensive.
 But there are a number of ways you can save.
-For example, you can store your sperm at a reduced rate if you opt for a long-term storage.
-An average monthly storage costs $40 to $80 while five-year storage costs around $1000 to $1,650.
+For example, you can store your sperm at a reduced rate if you opt for long-term storage.
+Average monthly storage costs $40 to $80 while five-year storage costs around $1000 to $1,650.
 If you choose the latter, you will be able to save $1000 to $2, 350.

 The number of samples will also influence the cost and storage fees.
 The average cost for each additional sample is between $150 and $300.
 You can save by giving only one sample unless you’re suffering from low sperm count then you may be required to give more than one sample.

 Some sperm banks also offer 5% to 20% discount for cancer patients.
 People who are suffering from infertility issues may also get 5% to 10% on fertility drugs.
 You need to check with some local NGOs in your area to avail this benefit.

 You might also want to check whether your insurance cover the cost of sperm banking as part of infertility treatment.
 Currently, there are 15 states that require coverage for this type of treatment such as Arkansas, California, Connecticut, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Minnesota, New Jersey, New York, Ohio, Road Island, Texas, Utah, and West Virginia.

 Some employers, like my husband’s company, offer incentives for reproduction services such as sperm banking.

 Tech companies like Facebook and Apple are offering ‘financial aid’ (aka extra incentive) to working women who wanted to freeze their eggs.
 That’s kind of cool I think!